Agemonia/Agemoniafaq/index.md

 <details>
 <summary><b>Scenario 6</b></summary>
-<p><b>If a Revenant is defeated, how many turns until he gets placed back on the scenario map?</b> - You only get 1 full round before the Revenant spawns again.
-One token will be placed at the end of the same turn it’s defeated, then the 2nd token will be placed at the end of the next turn, therefore spawning the Revenant again for the following round.
+<p><b>If a Revenant is defeated, how many rounds until he gets placed back on the scenario map?</b> - You only get 1 full round before the Revenant spawns again.
+One token will be placed at the end of the same round it’s defeated, then the 2nd token will be placed at the end of the next round, therefore spawning the Revenant again for the following round.
 Hint: <span class="hidden">This scenario is all about timing.</span></p>
 <p><b>Do you keep the Orb item if you succeed in the scenario?</b> - <span class="hidden">No, you need to discard it when you activate the device in the middle of the vault.</span></p>
 </details>
 <br>